-(Pocket-lint) - The PlayStation 5 is finally here - Sony's next-generation console brings a brand-new controller (DualSense) and the power to make games that look miles better than anything we've seen on console before.
+(Pocket-lint) - The PlayStation 5 is finally here - Sony's next-generation console brings a brand-new controller (DualSense) and the power to make games that look miles better than anything we've seen on a console before.

 It might still be young, but there are already a host of superb games to pick up for the PS5, between true next-gen experiences and some of the highlights of the last generation running better than ever before.
 We've gathered the very best for you, right here.

 |• Best adventure and platforming games|

 |• Best Indie games|

 Deathloop is genius - a shooter wrapped in a puzzle fueled by a time loop, it has you figuring out how to break the loop by killing a set of targets before it can reset.
 That'll make you explore a set of intricate levels across different time periods to figure out how you can get them all in one go.

 It's amazingly free-form, and reacts to your actions beautifully to create an incredibly intuitive set of gameplay options.
 Even better, you can drop into other players' games to derail their efforts in madcap multiplayer duels.